COVID-19

 Care homes in England can make risk-based decisions as to whether face masks are required to be worn.
 Following a risk assessment, our care home has made the decision to remove the universal wearing of masks.
 It is a personal choice whether visitors still wish to wear a mask and people receiving care can ask staff to wear face masks; our staff will continue to work in whichever way makes our residents most comfortable.

 We continue to no longer have restrictions as to the number of visits per resident though we ask that you make arrangements in advance of your visit to ensure safe visiting practices can be maintained.
-LFT testing is no longer required, though to protect the safety and wellbeing of our residents and teams, we will still be screening visitors via our screening record.

 At any time, the decision to not wear face masks can be changed as determined by the Home Manager, company, local or national healthcare agencies.
 COVID-19 regulations and guidance from the Government, National, and Local Healthcare Agencies may also change.
 For further information, please click here or contact the Home Manager directly.